-Back to Conten ts Page Back to Contents Page behaviours of individuals are influenced by their social environment NPA Achieving Excellence in Women's Football 6 National Progression Award S5 & S6 pupils This course is designed to support football performance - specific to female players, through theoretical and practical learning.
+back to Contents rage back to Contents Page NPA Achieving Excellence in Women's Football 6 National Progression Award S5 & S6 pupils This course is designed to support football performance - specific to female players, through theoretical and practical learning.
 You will learn about key aspects of football performance such as Nutrition, Physiological systems, individual development, personal wellbeing and recovery.
 Anatomy, Physiology and Nutrition Individual Performance in Sport Codes of Conduct Analysis & Evaluation of Performance Three National 5 qualifications at Grade C or above, with the inclusion of English and either PE or a science subject.
-You must be a registered player at any club level (e.g. NAP/League one/Championship/SW PL2 & SWPL1).
+You must be a registered player at any club level (e.g. NAP/League one/Championship/SWP L2 & SWPL1).
 Applicants will be required to submit a completed personal statement highlighting suitability for the course as part of the application process.
 This course is designed for progression on to full time study at SCQF level 7 e.g. HNC Fitness, Health & Exercise, Sports Coaching or Sports Therapy.
 You will also require Higher English at Grade C or above.
-Tuesday and Thursday afternoons 1 Year Milton Road Campus

-Back to Content ts Page Back to Contents Page NPA Exercise and Fitness Leadership 6 National Progression Award S4 & S5 PUPILS This course will provide students with a structured opportunity to experience a number of recognised ways to lead others in fitness activities.
+Tuesday and Thursday afternoons 1 Year Sighthill Campus NPA Exercise and Fitness Leadership 6 National Progression Award S4 & S5 PUPILS This course will provide students with a structured opportunity to experience a number of recognised ways to lead others in fitness activities.
 The award helps students develop personal their leadership qualities and knowledge and skills in fitness.
 NPA Exercise and Fitness Leadership Cardiovasular Training Fixed and/or Free Weight Training Circuit Training Applicants need passes at grade C or above for Nat 5 qualifications preferrably in PE and English alongside an active interest/participatin in fitness activites such as gym based training, indoor group exercise or outdoor group fitness training.
-This can be in a sport or personal fitness context HNC/D Fitness Health and Exercise Yr1 Tuesday and Thursday afternoons 1 year Sighthill Campus NPA Team Sports 5 National Progression Award S4 & S5 PUPILS This course will introduce students to sports coaching development, officiating and organising sport and sports participation and performance.
+This can be in a sport or personal fitness context HNC/D Fitness Health and Exercise Yr1 Tuesday and Thursday afternoons 1 year Sighthill Campus PE Kit/Appropriate footwear NPA Team Sports 5 National Progression Award S4 & S5 PUPILS This course will introduce students to sports coaching development, officiating and organising sport and sports participation and performance.
 They will learn how to think critically and to understand human behaviour from different perspectives.
 NPA Team Sports Coaching and Developing Sport Sports Officiating and Organising Sporting Activity: Participation and Performance Applicants must have either achieved or be working towards National 4 or 5 PE and English in 23/24.
 Volunteering or assisting with school or after school team sport activity would be advantageous but not essential.
-Access to HNC/D Sports Coaching and Development Tuesday and Thursday afternoons 1 year Granton Campus FA Accounting 6 Foundation Apprenticeship S5 PUPILS ONLY Suitable for pupils going into S5 who are capable of learning at SCQF Level 6 and interested in a career in the Accountancy sector.
-Year 1 - NPA Accountancy Year 2 - AAT Advanced Certificate in Bookkeeping (3x Units from AAT Advanced Diploma in Accounting) Applicants should have achieved or be working towards National 5 Maths and National 5 English.
-A completed personal statement must be submitted as part of the application process.
-Gain direct employment at entry level in the Accountancy/Fina nce sector Gain accelerated entry onto a Modern Apprenticeship in Accountancy Progress onto a Graduate Apprenticeship Progress to College - direct access to HNC/D in Accountancy Progress to University - FA is recognised as partial entry criteria for degrees in Accountancy/Fina nce Tuesday and Thursday afternoons 2 years Sighthill Campus In year 1 pupils will complete a National Progression Award in Accountancy (SCQF level 6) attending college 2 afternoons per week.
-In year 2 pupils will typically spend around 10 hour per week on an extended placement with an employer completing their qualification in the workplace.
+Access to HNC/D Sports Coaching and Developmen t Tuesday and Thursday afternoons 1 year Granton Campus PE Kit/Appropriate footwear